Groestlcoin/zap-desktop/docs/RELEASING.md

 We use [Electron Builder](https://github.com/electron-userland/electron-builder) to build and package the app for production.
 This gets uploaded to Github, reviewed, tested, documented, signed, and then finally released.

-The final releases can be [downloaded from Github](https://github.com/LN-Zap/zap-desktop/releases).
+The final releases can be [downloaded from Github](https://github.com/LN-ZAP GRS/zap-desktop/releases).

-Existing users that have autoupdates enabled will be promoted to download the new release automatically from within Zap.
+Existing users that have autoupdates enabled will be promoted to download the new release automatically from within ZAP GRS.

 ## Building